 Why travel to northern states such as Vermont, New Hampshire, and Maine to enjoy winter attractions when the Hudson Valley is full of winter thrills?
 Don’t overlook the beautiful region we live in when you are thinking of places to go for day trips and weekend getaways.
 Here are some of the winter activities we recommend visiting right at home:

 Mohonk offers open-air skating under an elegant, barn-like, 9,375-square-foot pavilion.
-Skating for day guests cost $17 (on weekdays and Friday afternoons) and $27 (on weekends and holidays).
-30 miles of trails with stellar views of the Catskills are also available for cross-country skiing and snowshoeing.
+Skating for day guests cost $17 on weekdays and $27 on weekends and holidays.
+Thirty miles of trails with stellar views of the Catskills are also available for cross-country skiing and snowshoeing.
+Cross-country trail passes for guests cost $22 per person on weekdays and $27 per person on weekends and holidays.
+Snowshoeing trail passes cost $22 per person on weekends and $27 on weekends and holidays.
 This weekend destination is the perfect staycation, right here in the Hudson Valley.

 1000 Mountain Rest Rd, New Paltz